 November in Antarctica

-November – The early season of the Antarctic summer is when Penguins are numerous, just in time for mating season.
+The early Antarctic summer is when Penguins are numerous, just in time for mating season.
 It is a busy time for these birds as they build their nests, search for partners and start their families.
 Also, the continent is just coming out of winter, so ice and snow are still abundant.
 If you want to see some bigger icebergs, this is a great time to visit.

-March – End of the summer season is here.
+The end of the summer season is here.
 Penguin chicks are older and ready to venture into the cold waters.
 All the wildlife is active at this time of year, so seals and whales are also expected to be nearby.
 Learn more about Antarctica wildlife in our Antarctica overview section.
-It’s also a time where there are less people traveling to Antarctica, so you will not see many other ships during your time here.
+It’s also a time when fewer people are traveling to Antarctica, so you will not see many other ships during your time here.

 To learn more about when to travel to Antarctica, contact us today!